swagger-akka-http/swagger-enumeratum-module/README.md

 # swagger-enumeratum-module
 Enumeratum support for swagger.

-The `echoenumeratum` example in https://github.com/pjfanning/swagger-akka-http-sample demonstrates the use of this module with Akka-Http.
+The `echoenumeratum` example in https://github.com/pjfanning/swagger-pekko-http-sample demonstrates the use of this module with Pekko-Http.

 swagger-enumeratum-module v2.2.0 and above supports [jakarta](https://github.com/swagger-api/swagger-core/wiki/Swagger-2.X---Getting-started) namespace.
 If you want javax namespace support, use v2.1.1